ToyomuMatsuda/ToyomuMatsuda.github.io/_posts/2022-10-30-stochastic-sewing.md

 ---
 layout: post
-title:  "How we wrote a paper ``An extension of the stochastic sewing lemma and its applications to fractional stochastic calculus''"
+title:  "How we wrote a paper: An extension of the stochastic sewing lemma and its applications to fractional stochastic calculus"
 ---

 It is often more interesting to know the process of writing a paper than to understand the paper itself.
-Here I record my journey on writing the paper ``An extension of the stochastic sewing lemma and its applications to fractional stochastic calculus''.
+Here I record my journey on writing the paper "An extension of the stochastic sewing lemma and its applications to fractional stochastic calculus".

 It started around the middle of 2021.
 As a member of PhD program, I was supposed to visit Oxford for research.
 At that time I was mainly working